 Read as many publications about the company latest moves within the industry, any recent milestones, changes in government legislation, etc. (Follow a P.E.S.T.L.E model in your research)

-Your team lead, sales manager, department head can brief you with any recent trends or changes that are not published.
+Your team lead, sales manager, the department head can brief you on any recent trends or changes that are not published.
 Also, a great source of information would be your new sales colleagues as they would have on the field experience.